Over time, your light-colored tile grout can become darker as it collects more dust, molds, and other contaminants.

 The Bottom Line

-Grout is an important part of any bathroom or kitchen renovation, but it can be tricky to get the color just right.
+Grout is essential to any bathroom or kitchen renovation, but it can be tricky to get the color just right.

 Once it’s dry, it’s difficult to lighten or darken the grout without starting over from scratch.

 If you find yourself in this situation, don’t worry – we have a few tips that should help you fix the problem.
-Follow these simple steps and your tile grout will be looking its best in no time!
+Follow these simple steps, and your tile grout will look its best in no time!

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
 You may read more about him here or get in touch with him here.